Contents

 Example: https://example.com?utm_source=facebook&utm_medium=social&utm_campaign=summer-sale

-Tools for generating UTM parameters
+Tools for generating UTM parameters.

 Several tools automate the creation of UTM parameters, including Google’s Campaign URL Builder.

-5. Best practices for using UTM parameters
+Best practices for using UTM parameters.

 UTM parameters are tags appended to URLs that allow marketers to track the performance of campaigns across different traffic sources.
 These parameters help identify how visitors find a website and interact with it.

-Use consistent and clear naming conventions to ensure accurate tracking and reporting.
+Consistent naming conventions: Use consistent and clear naming conventions to ensure accurate tracking and reporting.

-Avoiding common pitfalls
+Avoiding common pitfalls:

 • Excessive use: Avoid overloading URLs with too many parameters.